johnwbyrd/splintercat/README.md

 The system validates incrementally—testing after small batches of resolutions rather than waiting until the end.

-When builds fail, it analyzes the errors and tries different resolution strategies automatically.
-Most merges succeed without human intervention.
+When builds fail, it retries the current batch with error context so the LLM can make better decisions.
+After a configurable number of retries, it stops and asks for human help.

 The result is a single two-parent merge commit, just like a normal merge, with all original commit hashes preserved.